Town Line Bridge

 Town Line Bridge is an endangered Lenticular through truss over the Otselic River on Town Line Road in Cortland County, New York.
 It is one of 13 extant examples of its type remaining in the state.

-The construction was standard of the time, such as the fabrication being of wrought iron, with pin connections, and cast iron finials.
-The western abutment was later faced with concrete and the deck was last replaced in 1976.
-1
+The spillway, later abandoned, was reclaimed by nature and gradually filled in.
+1 The western abutment was later faced with concrete and the driving deck was last replaced in 1976.

-Due to the structure’s deteriorating condition, it was closed to automobile traffic in 1990.
-1 It remains open to pedestrians and snowmobiles, although the bridge is in imminent danger of failure.
-The western abutment is failing and causing the northwest end post to shift.
-The movement is causing the lower chord to bow.
+Because of the bridge’s deteriorating structural condition, it was closed to automobile traffic in 1990.
+1 It remains open to pedestrians and snowmobiles, although it is in imminent danger of failure as the western abutment is failing, causing the northwest end post to shift and forcing the lower chord to bow.